martintrojer/four/README.md

 ### Rules

 Fork and go.
-The bash script [`build`](https://github.com/hraberg/four/blob/master/build) will produce (and run) a jar that satisfies the limitations
+The bash script [`build`](https://github.com/hraberg/four/blob/master/build) will produce (and run) a jar that satisfies the limitations.
 Dependencies and resources are allowed, but obviously need to fit the size limit.
-As can be seen above, PACK200 is allowed.
+As can be seen above, PACK200 is allowed, as is [ProGuard](http://proguard.sourceforge.net/), which the `build` script uses.
 Pulling resources from the network or local drive is not.

 ### Example